jeorgen/playlogfiletoserver/README.md

 playlogfiletoserver
 ===================

-These python scripts take a log file in the standard Apache combined format and load test a server of your choice (like for eaxmple a testing or staging server).
+These python scripts take a log file in the standard Apache combined format and load test a server of your choice (like for example a testing or staging server).
 Requests will be made in parallel if necessary, to follow the timing of the log file.
 You can speed up or slow down the simulation.
 It prints out a report on how long each request took, which you can use to do comparisons between different server configurations with regards to performance.

 ## Requirements
 It needs pycurl to be installed and has been tested on Ubuntu 12.04 Linux.